saurav0001kumar/SWIFT-NOTES-FlutterApp/README.md

 # SWIFT NOTES FlutterApp
-A note keeper app using Flutter to save important notes.
+A simple note keeper android application to save important notes using Flutter.